 “Hey Lexi,” he responded, still looking around the house.
 “Did we have any visitors today?”

-“Which web-site do you want to visit?” she asked, misunderstanding him as usual.
+“Which website do you want to visit?” she asked, misunderstanding him as usual.

 “I never mind working for you,” it replied disjointedly.

 He shook his head.
-Sometimes he wondered if all his gadgets were really worth it.
+Sometimes he wondered if all his futuristic gadgets were really worth it.
 “What do we have for dinner?”

 That one at least she understood, mainly because he asked it every day and his refrigerator was a smart device wired to the internet.
-It maintained an up-to-the-minute database of it's contents, with Lexi giving him noisy reminders when anything got low.
+It maintained an up-to-the-minute database of its contents, with Lexi giving him noisy reminders when anything got low.
 “There are five Hungry Man dinners in the freezer and two packages of hot dogs in the refrigerator drawer,” she answered quickly.

 She began rattling off the rest of the list but he stopped her.
 “Enough.
 I'll just grab some hot dogs tonight.”
-Suiting actions to words he grabbed one of the packages, sliced it open, and dumped the whole lot in a pan.
+Suiting actions to words he grabbed one of the packages, sliced it open and dumped the whole lot in a pan.
 He filled it with water, plunked it down on the stove, and turned on the heat.

 “What Lexi?” he asked tiredly, knowing in advance she was going to 'remind him' to get more hot dogs.
-He'd tried several times to change his preferences on how often she reminded him of things but for some reason his changes never seemed to stick.
+He'd tried several times to change his preferences on how often she reminded him of things but for some reason, his changes never seemed to get saved.
 They always reverted to the factory settings regardless of what he did.
 There was probably some special sequence or code he was supposed to enter to save his changes, but if there was, the badly written instructions in the manual made it impossible to find or understand.

 “Vacu-bot is low on vacuum cleaner bags,” she said.
 “Shall I order more?”

 He sighed.
 They weren't low on bags.
 If anything they had too many in the closet because he'd trusted her report one time and let her buy more, discovering to his horror she'd ordered a year's supply of bags, somehow thinking each package of 24 bags was only one bag.
 No matter how many times he scanned the barcode, which explicitly showed it was a package of 24, Lexi couldn't seem to grasp it.
-The Vacu-bot website instructions recommended always keeping a supply of 25 bags on hand because they were so small, and by golly she was going to do everything she could to maintain the supposed inventory at or above that point.
+The Vacu-bot website instructions recommended always keeping a supply of 25 bags on hand because they were so small, and by golly, she was going to do everything she could to maintain the supposed inventory at or above that point.
 “Don't worry about it, Lexi.”